Sub-basins preprocessing

 • Select the field that contains the unique identifier for the sub-basins.

 • Select the DEM layer (raster layer) and the water network layer (line layer).
+The water network layer is only necessary for calculating LFP.

 • Optional: Select a layer containing impervious areas (Example data set).